6 Metabolic Health Can Be Improved But It Is Hard

 The NCDs hypertension, CVD and T2D are multifactorial diseases that develop over a long time.
 Interestingly, they all seem to have one metabolic origin in common: Obesity and systemic chronic inflammation.

+Drugs are available to treat and manage T2D and CVD successfully; hypertension due to obesity is often drug resistant though.
+The best treatment for all three would be a healthy lifestyle and weight loss.
 Losing weight will reduce the chronic systemic inflammation and slows the disease progression.
 After weight loss is achieved blood pressure will often return to normal, blood lipids will improve and insulin resistance can improve to the point of reversal.

 Before we even look at the scientific data for weight loss and metabolic improvement, you should wrap your head around what weight loss even means.
-Most of us would probably conjure up a picture like the one to the left (thanks to Instagram browsing).
+Thanks to Instagram browsing, most of us would probably conjure up a picture like the one to the left.
+Today, weight loss is often defined as reaching a toned, thin body for women and a body with visible, larger muscles for men.

 Most people will not reach this ideal because their genes and life circumstances will not allow them to.
 Others will reach this ideal briefly, but will return over the next years back to their old weight.
 A study following participants from the TV show The Biggest Loser demonstrated this very clearly.
 All but one study participant regained at least some of the lost weight within 6 years.